Table of Contents

 Supported Devices

-• iPhone SE (2nd gen) and newer
+- iPhone SE second generation and newer

-• iPhone XR and newer
+- iPhone XR and newer

 Should You Upgrade?